deepskies/DeepUQ/README.md

 The third option is to input settings on the command line.
 These choices are then combined with the default settings and output in a temporary yaml.

-> python deepuq/scripts/DeepEnsemble.py --noise_level "low" --n_models 10 --out_dir ./DeepUQResources/results/ --save_final_checkpoint True --savefig True --n_epochs 10
+> python deepuq/scripts/DeepEnsemble.py --noise_level "low" --n_models 10 --out_dir ./DeepUQResources/ --save_final_checkpoint --save_all_checkpoints --plot_savefig --n_epochs 10

-This command will train a 10 network, 10 epoch ensemble on the low noise data and will save figures and final checkpoints to the specified directory.
-Required arguments are the noise setting (low/medium/high), the number of ensembles, and the working directory.
+This command will train a 10 network, 10 epoch ensemble on the low noise data and will save figures and all checkpoints to the specified directory.

 For more information on the arguments:
 > python deepuq/scripts/DeepEnsemble.py --help